mrdotan/apicv10/instructions/Lab1/index.md

 ===========================================================================================

-First, we will download the OpenApi file for the existing REST service for Inventory.
+First, we will download the OpenApi file for the existing REST service for HotelReview.
 Then, we will import it to the online workspace.

 1. Open a browser window to the API Manager Portal.
 If the screen displays [[\"Your connection is not